zhguo9/zhguo9.github.io/_posts/2023-02-27-LinuxIPNetworking.md

 ### 2.3.
 Packet Structure

+> Packets are transmitted over [*packet switched*](http://www.linfo.org/packet_switching.html) networks, which are networks in which each [*message*](http://www.linfo.org/message.html) (i.e., data that is transmitted), such as an e-mail, web page or program download, is cut up into a set small segments prior to transmission.
+Each packet is then sent individually and can follow the same route or a different route to the common destination.
+Once all the packets forming a message have arrived at the destination, they are automatically reassembled to recreate the original message.
+>
+>  each packet consists of three main parts: a [*header*](http://www.linfo.org/packet_header.html), a *payload* and a *trailer*.
+>
+> One of the key features of packets is that each one contains a header that consists of instructions regarding its data.
+>
+> The payload, also called the *body* or *data area*, is the actual data (i.e., part of the message) that the packet is delivering to the destination.
+>
+> The trailer, sometimes called the *footer*, contains several bits that tell the receiving device that it has reached the end of the packet.
+It may also include some type of error checking.

-The key to maintaining the strict layering of protocols without wasting time copying parameters and payloads back and forth is the common packet data structure (a socket buffer, or `sk_buff` - Figure 2.2).
-Throughout all of the various function calls as the data makes it way through the protocols, the payload data is copied only twice; once from user to kernel space and once from kernel space to output medium (for an outbound packet).
+The key to maintaining the strict layering of protocols without wasting time copying parameters and payloads back and forth is **the common packet data structure** (a socket buffer, or `sk_buff` - Figure 2.2). **Throughout all of the various function calls as the data makes it way through the protocols, the payload data is copied only twice**; once from user to kernel space and once from kernel space to output medium (for an outbound packet).

 ![](/../public/images/2023-02-27-LinuxIPNetworking/LinuxIPNetworkingaction=AttachFile&do=get&target=o_skbuff-1677499004880-12.png)

 Figure 2.2: Packet (`sk_buff`) structure.

-This structure contains pointers to all of the information about a packet - its socket, device, route, data locations, etc. Transport protocols create these packet structures from output buffers, while device drivers create them for incoming data.
-Each layer then fills in the information that it needs as it processes the packet.
-All of the protocols - transport (TCP/UDP), internet (IP), and link level (Ethernet) - use the same socket buffer.
+This structure contains pointers to all of the information about a packet - its socket, device, route, data locations, etc. **Transport protocols** create these packet structures from **output buffers**, while **device drivers** create them for **incoming data**.
+Each layer then fills in the information that it needs as it processes the packet. **All of the protocols - transport (TCP/UDP), internet (IP), and link level (Ethernet) - use the same socket buffer.**

 ### 2.4.
 Internet Routing

-The IP layer handles routing between computers.
-It keeps two data structures; a Forwarding Information Base (FIB) that keeps track of all of the details for every known route, and a faster routing cache for destinations that are currently in use.
+**The IP layer handles routing between computers.** It keeps two data structures; **a Forwarding Information Base** (FIB) that keeps track of all of the details for every known route, and **a faster routing cache** for destinations that are currently in use.
 (There is also a third structure - the neighbor table - that keeps track of computers that are physically connected to a host.)

 The FIB is the primary routing reference; it contains up to 32 zones (one for each bit in an IP address) and entries for every known destination.
 Each zone contains entries for networks or hosts that can be uniquely identified by a certain number of bits - a network with a netmask of 255.0.0.0 has 8 significant bits and would be in zone 8, while a network with a netmask of 255.255.255.0 has 24 significant bits and would be in zone 24.
 When IP needs a route, it begins with the most specific zones and searches the entire table until it finds a match (there should always be at least one default entry).
 The file */proc/net/route* has the contents of the FIB.

 The routing cache is a hash table that IP uses to actually route packets.
 It contains up to 256 chains of current routing entries, with each entry's position determined by a hash function.
 When a host needs to send a packet, IP looks for an entry in the routing cache.
 If there is none, it finds the appropriate route in the FIB and inserts a new entry into the cache.
 (This entry is what the various protocols use to route, not the FIB entry.)
 The entries remain in the cache as long as they are being used; if there is no traffic for a destination, the entry times out and IP deletes it.
 The file */proc/net/rt_cache* has the contents of the routing cache.

 These tables perform all the routing on a normal system.
 Even other protocols (such as RIP) use the same structures; they just modify the existing tables within the kernel using the `ioctl()` function.
 See [Chapter 8](https://kernelnewbies.org/Documents/LinuxIPNetworking#chapter8) for routing details.

-**Chapter 3**

 ## 3. Network Initialization